callionica/hue/README.md

 # Thoughts and Experiments with Philips Hue lights from Signify

 ## Discovery
-This URL is likely to be able to find info on a Hue bridge from Safari on a Mac:
+This URL is likely to be able to find info on a Hue bridge from Safari on a Mac (as long as you trust the self-signed certificate):

 https://philips-hue.local/api/unauthenticated/config